Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: From topologically mandated to symmetry protected: context and strategy

 The bottom line is that there seems to be no tight bosonic analogue of the tenfold way.
 Something must give, and the different proposals in the literature reflect the choices of the authors.
-In this paper we explore the theoretical and experimental implications of the following choices: \begin{itemize} \item Drop all stability constraints: consider all free boson Hamiltonians on equal footing. \item Break the universe of free boson Hamiltonians into symmetry classes characterised by generic, for bosons, local many-body symmetry operations. \item Match symmetry classes to index theorems in order to \begin{enumerate} \item identify a suitably generalized notion of band gap. \item identify the topologically non-trivial bosonic symmetry classes, and \item extract the associated bulk-boundary correspondences. \end{enumerate} \end{itemize}
+In this paper we explore the theoretical and experimental implications of the following choices: \begin{itemize} \item Dropping all stability constraints, and thus considering all free boson Hamiltonians on equal footing. \item Breaking the universe of free boson Hamiltonians into symmetry classes characterised by generic, for bosons, local many-body symmetry operations. \item Matching symmetry classes to index theorems in order to \begin{enumerate} \item identify a suitably generalised notion of band gap, \item identify the topologically non-trivial bosonic symmetry classes, and \item extract the associated bulk-boundary correspondences. \end{enumerate} \end{itemize}

-By ``generic, for bosons, local many-body symmetry operations" we mean unitary or anti-unitary transformations of the bosonic Fock space that have a clear meaning without reference to any particular Hamiltonians and act locally with respect to the underlying spatial lattice.
-Total particle number is a good example. bosonic time reversal ${\cal T}_B$ can be more detail-dependent in implementation but, because of the general relation between time reversal and spin rotations, one can expect ${\cal T}_B^2=1$ for boson~\cite{ballentine2014quantum}.
-(By contrast, for fermions, ${\cal T}_F^2=-1$.)
+By ``generic, for bosons, local many-body symmetry operations" we mean unitary or anti-unitary transformations of the bosonic Fock space that have a clear meaning without reference to any particular Hamiltonians, and act locally with respect to the underlying spatial lattice.
+Total particle number is a good example.
+Bosonic time reversal ${\cal T}_B$ can be more detail-dependent in implementation, but because of the general relation between time reversal and spin rotations, one can expect ${\cal T}_B^2=1$ for boson~\cite{ballentine2014quantum} (while by contrast, for fermions, ${\cal T}_F^2=-1$).
 The exchange $c\leftrightarrow c^\dagger$ operation of fermionic creation and annihilation operators is an important ingredient of the tenfold way, see Table~\ref{tab:many_body_AZ}.
 Unfortunately, for bosons, it is strictly forbidden: there is no unitary or anti-unitary transformation of the bosonic Fock space that exchanges bosonic creation and annihilation operators~\cite{PhysRevB.102.125127, Zirnbauer2021}.